Maintaining Your Fuel Oil Tank

 Any spill of oil greater than one gallon to land or any amount to water should be reported to DEC.
 Fuel deliverers who discover an existing spill or contamination on a homeowner's property should inform the homeowner so that he or she can take steps to correct the situation.

-For more information on spill prevention, cleanup, and reporting requirements, consult the DEC Prevention and Emergency Response Program website at http://www.dec.state.ak.us/spar/perp/index.htm or contact program staff at one of the Area Response Team Offices listed below.
+For more information on spill prevention, cleanup, and reporting requirements, consult the DEC Prevention Preparedness and Response Program website at http://www.dec.state.ak.us/spar/PPR/index.htm or contact program staff at one of the Area Response Team Offices listed below.

 | Outside normal business hours,